fabric8io/docker-maven-plugin/doc/manual.md

   `:`.
 In this form, the string portion of the tuple will correspond to a Maven property.
-If the property is undefined when the `start` task executes, a port will be dynamically selected by Docker in the range 49000 ...
-49900 and assigned to the property which may then be used later in the same POM file.
+If the property is undefined when the `start` task executes, a port will be dynamically selected by Docker in the ephemeral port range and assigned to the property which may then be used later in the same POM file.
+The ephemeral port range is configured by the `/proc/sys/net/ipv4/ip_local_port_range` kernel parameter, which typically ranges from 32678 to 61000.
 If the property exists and has a numeric value, that value will be used as the exposed port on the docker host as in the previous form.
 In the above example, the docker service will elect a new port and assign the value to the